dmitrybelyakov/ansible-localcloud-mysql51compiled/README.md

 Requirements
 ------------

 This role requires an Ubuntu Box.
-It was tested on 12 (precise) and 14 (trusty) LTS releases.
+It was tested on 12 (precise) LTS release.

 Dependencies
 ------------